 Life Enrichment Group (LEG) runs a summer program for just a few short weeks, but the positive impact they have on kids in The Scholars Project can last a lifetime.
-One participant said “this is the first time I’ve had a positive learning experience.”
-Another told me “It teaches you how to be responsible, keep going through struggle, be determined no matter what-- I’m waking up early cuz I’m so excited to get here.”
+One participant said, “this is the first time I’ve had a positive learning experience.”
+Another told me, “It teaches you how to be responsible, keep going through the struggle, be determined no matter what– I’m waking up early ‘cuz I’m so excited to get here.”
 What is it about this program, besides the genuine, caring support of LEG founder Monika Mathews and her son Kyle that makes middle schoolers say these magic words?

 LEG promotes that positive outlook by providing a wide array of enrichment opportunities in the summer like field trips to Wild Waves and Family Fun Center, college tours to Seattle U (in addition to their annual HBCU tour during the school year), and service projects designed by the kids as well as an unwavering commitment to academics.
 The Scholars designed their own incentive program where they earned Scholar Cash for activities like learning 20 new vocabulary words a day, responding to journal prompts, and researching historical figures like Josephine Baker, Sojourner Truth, and Malcolm X.

 A second-year parent talked about the academic achievement of her daughter after the first summer with LEG: “Last school year, she put in the work.
 She was on the honor roll all year.
 So when the opportunity arose to come back this year, we knew she had to be here.”
 Other parents have also reported phenomenal academic gains like receiving straight-As for the entire school year.
 It might be shocking to hear kids talking about how much they loved doing rigorous academic work like math quizzes, spelling bees, and book reports during their summer break, but it’s all made available within a context that honors who they are and makes sure they recognize their own greatness.